How to Configure Suricata IDS in Ubuntu

-We had chosen ubuntu operating system for installation and configuration of suricata.
-Earlier than installing suricata in your machine, you should need to install necessary dependencies of ubuntu.
-Therefore open the terminal and type given below command to install pre-requisites by a making update.
+We had chosen Ubuntu operating system for installation and configuration of suricata.
+Earlier than installing suricata in your machine, you should need to install necessary dependencies of Ubuntu.
+Therefore open the terminal and type given below command to install per-requisites by a making update.

 It is an easiest way to install and configure the suricata in your system because it’s entire requirement whether it is suricata rules directory or logging directory every packages is are stored by apt repository.
 Enter given below command to begin the suricata installations.